 Schedule a Time to Check In

 As a busy clinic owner on the Sunshine Coast in British Columbia, Canada, for As a clinic owner, the thought of completely disconnecting from work can be stressful or simply not possible.
 “I would go away and tell Jocelyn (support staff) I would check my emails very quickly each morning for ten minutes,” says Trusler.
 “If there was anything that needed attention, I would provide guidance on it, and then I’d be off for the day.”
 If it offers you peace of mind, check-in, but schedule it with your support staff and then unplug for the rest of the day.

 Train Support Personnel

 A colleague helped Dr. Amy acknowledge that she didn’t have the support in place to take a vacation, but she could create it.
 “I always wanted to take two weeks, and when I couldn’t, it felt like a big disappointment,” says Trusler.
 The solution: Dr. Amy started training her support staff.
 It’s important to acknowledge the role support staff can play in supporting you and your clinic.
+From clean and checks to hearing screenings to earmold impressions, there is much that support personnel can do under your guidance to help support your clients while you are away.
 For more information on this read our recent blog, The Role of Support Personnel in Hearing Healthcare.